oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_aura.md

 COMMANDS
   scanner run dfa  Scan codebase with all DFA rules by default.

-(node:1964) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+(node:1962) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created) ›   Warning: @salesforce/cli update available from 2.50.6 to 2.51.6.
+(Use `node --trace-deprecation ...` to show where the warning was created) ›   Warning: Plugin @salesforce/sfdx-scanner (4.4.0) differs from the version ›   specified by sf (4.3.2)
 Warning: We're continually improving Salesforce Code Analyzer.
 Tell us what you think!
 Give feedback at https://research.net/r/SalesforceCA name                                                   languages   categories            rulesets [dep] engine            is dfa is pilot
  ────────────────────────────────────────────────────── ─────────── ───────────────────── ────────────── ───────────────── ────── ────────